victorinacarelli/victorinacarelli/README.md

 <!--
 **victorinacarelli/victorinacarelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## Hi there 👋🏻:

-- 🔭 I’m currently working on: e-commerce.
-- 🌱 I’m currently learning: Js, UX/UI, all about Web development.
-- 👯 I’m looking to collaborate on: e-commerce.
-- ⚡ Fun fact: I´m a dog lover 🐶.

 ## Contact me 📩: